Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/os.md

 **Test description**

-This test aims to verify that DUT boots properly Debian from USB.
+This test aims to verify whether the DUT boots properly Debian from USB.

 **Test configuration data**